-How would one of history’s great figures have dealt with the biggest issue of our time?
-We don’t have to wonder – while Abraham Lincoln didn’t address abortion directly, he did still speak to the issue.
+How would Abraham Lincoln have addressed the biggest moral issue of our time?
+We don’t have to wonder.
+While President Lincoln may not have spoken to abortion directly, he did still give us guidance on the issue.

-In the 1800s American slave trade supporters tried justifying the practice of slavery any number of ways.
+In the 1800s American slave trade supporters tried justifying the practice of slavery all sorts of ways.
 Lincoln was very good at tearing those justifications apart and the technique he used is one that transfers directly to the plight of the unborn.
 In one of his speeches he argued:

 If A can prove, however conclusively, that he may, of right, enslave B why may not B snatch the same argument, and prove equally, that he may enslave A?